sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 3) Create a function that takes a number as an argument, increments the number by +1 and returns the result.
 4) Write a function that takes the base and height of a triangle and return its area.
+5) Create a function that takes the age in years and returns the age in days.